Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details

-Click for DetailsThe card at the top of the cross represents your goal, or the best you can achieve without a dramatic change of priorities.
-Two of Pentacles (Change), when reversed: Imbalance and disharmony as a result of upheaval and transformation.
+Click for DetailsThe card at the lower left, represents the first decision along your path.
+Two of Coins (Change), when reversed: Imbalance and disharmony as a result of upheaval and transformation.
 Taking one step forward for every two steps back.
 Chaos caused by the shifting importance of projects and priorities.
 Industrious yet unreliable actions.
 Furious activity producing negligible results.